CSC-3380-Spring-2025/Team-7/README.md

 ./mongosh
 ```

 For this next command, "YOUR_USERNAME" and "YOUR_ACTUAL_PASSWORD" are placeholders for the actual username and actual password.
-This will be given via email.
 ```sh
 ./mongodb+srv://YOUR_USERNAME:YOUR_ACTUAL_PASSWORD@cluster0.qbgga.mongodb.net/
 ```